 Our most recent expert roundtable was on China in the Maritime Pacific and a final workshop report will be available soon.

 Our researchers are interested in what it means to exercise sea power in the 21st century, the continuing role of old technologies alongside the emergence of new threats, and the lessons of history.
 Questions of the role of mine warfare and submarines as a critical capability also remain important.

 The research group has also commenced a project on the protection of submarine telecommunications cables as both critical infrastructure and a significant national security vulnerability.

-Our research theme investigates the role of sea power in relation to technological change, diplomacy and international law.
+Projects might consider the role of sea power in relation to one or more of technological change, diplomacy and international law.